Stainless Steel Cleaning and Repair

 Basic stainless steel cleaning involves little more than wiping the surface down with a mild soap or detergent followed with a water rinse.
 You may find that cloth drying the surface results in a better cleaning finish.
 Avoid using cleaning products, unless they are specifically approved for stainless steel surfaces.
 How frequently stainless steel should be cleaned is a frequent question many homeowners have.
 There's no great secret or technical answer.
 Simply clean your stainless steel when it looks dirty.
 This can be as infrequently as a couple times a year or after every use depending on the location of the stainless steel and how you use that area.

-Stainless Steel Maintenance: Pickling and Passivation
+Stainless Steel Maintenance: Passivation

 If a simple soap and water cleaning doesn't do the trick, you may be in need of this chemical treatment.
 Both processes involve the use of dangerous chemicals, and extreme precaution should be used.
 They can be harmful to you, the environment, and if not properly applied and completely removed, your stainless steel as well.
 To determine the need and extent of this treatment as well as the proper application, you may to consider hiring a professional.
 To ensure your stainless steel has a long life, it's a small price to pay.